killerasus/GoCalc/README.md

 # Go Calculator

-The purpose of this Calculator is to practice unit testing and error reporting in Go using the `testing` package, implementing a RPN calculator.
+An over-engineered RPN calculator built to practice unit testing, and error reporting in Go using the `testing` package.

 ## Testing

-Run tests with `go test` command.
+Run tests with `go test` command in the appropriate directories.